Getting Around Seattle and the Greater Region

 Seattle Center Monorail

-At Sea-Tac Airport, taxis are available on the third floor of the parking garage.
-One-way rides between the airport and downtown range from $38 to $55.
-To arrange for a limo, town car or taxi ride, use any of the travelers’ information boards in baggage claim or visit the ground transportation information booth on the third floor of the parking garage.
-You can also order a cab in-city using the Flywheel app.
+At SEA Airport, taxis and ride-sharing companies are available on the third floor of the parking garage.
+One-way rides between the airport and downtown range from $40-$55.
+To arrange for a limo, town car or taxi ride in advance, use any of the travelers’ information boards in baggage claim or visit the ground transportation information booth on the third floor of the parking garage.
+Contact the concierge team at the Seattle Visitor Center for referrals for specific transportation companies based on your personal travel needs.

-All car rental companies providing service at Sea-Tac Airport are located in the new car rental facility.
-Dedicated shuttle busses run to the car rental facility 24/7 and pick up passengers outside baggage claim at the north and sound ends of the main airport terminal.
-Car rental companies also have rental offices in downtown Seattle, at Sea-Tac Airport and throughout the region.
+All car rental companies providing service at Sea-Tac Airport are located in the off-site car-rental facility.
+Dedicated shuttle buses run 24/7 to pick up passengers outside baggage claim at the north and south ends of the main terminal.
+If you prefer to enjoy the city using public transit when first arriving, car rentals are available at multiple downtown Seattle locations.
+Ask our Seattle Visitor Center team for referrals or assistance.

-Sound Transit Commuter Trains operate between downtown Seattle and Tacoma.
+Sound Transit’s Sounder “S Line” operates between downtown Seattle and Tacoma.
 Sounder regularly runs weekday mornings and afternoons only.
 View schedule.

 Sound Transit Express Bus